Meghan Markle and Prince Harry's royal wedding: Everything you need to know

 Markle will be baptized and confirmed in the Church of England before the wedding, a Kensington Palace spokesperson said.
 She's also undergoing the process of becoming a British citizen, the spokesperson added.

-Markle is expected to be baptized this month at Kensington Palace in a private ceremony with her family, including her mother and her father, a March 4 report said.
+Markle is expected to be baptized in March at Kensington Palace in a private ceremony with her family, including her mother and her father, a report said.

-She will be baptized as an Anglican by the Archbishop of Canterbury, Justin Welby, The Sunday Times reported.

 Who is expected to attend the event?